-Not queefing on the doctor, the duck beak tool, and other pelvic exam segments with our resident 17-year-old “expert.”
+Not queefing on the doctor and the duck beak tool with our 17-year-old "expert.”

 Co-host Merk Nguyen gets the lowdown on the basics of pelvic exams a.k.a. (“Do I have the cervical cancer or nah” check ups) from 17-year-old YR Media correspondent Charlie Stuip.
 The ladies cover what the difference is between a pelvic exam and pap smear (not to be confused with bagel shmears), how American sex ed fails us, and your rights as a patient.
 Be sure to also check-out Charlie’s reporting on YouTube if you want to speculate how a speculum works.

 This interview has been edited for length and clarity.
 Check out the full conversation on YR Media's Adult ISH podcast (episode 2) on iTunes and at yradultish.com.

 Merk: Today you're going to give us the T on the P, the truth behind pelvic exams or pap smears.
 I guess my first question is: are those two even the same thing?

 Charlie: No. I mean I thought so too.
 A pelvic exam is in three parts and a pap smear is the middle one.
 A pelvic exam in its entirety has an external exam, which is just checking out the vulva.
 And then the pap smear is brushing off the cervix for cells that might lead to cervical cancer.
 You've had one, right?